 Images may be taken to look at the pituitary and adrenal glands and at other internal structures.
 This may be done with:

-Treatment of Cushing's syndrome depends on the cause.
-Talk with your doctor about the best treatment plan for you.
-Options include:
+Treatment of Cushing syndrome depends on the cause.
+Options are:

 Cushing's Support and Research Foundation

 Cushing disease.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/cushing-disease.
 Accessed October 22, 2020.